krolle08/ArtistLookUp/README.txt

 be inspired from Unittests.java.
 But be aware that the library is deprecated, and it is therefore advised to test any code implemented into the application carefully.

-Furthermore, performance test has been added to evaluate the performance of the software under various conditions, response times, throughput, and resource utilization, identify bottlenecks, but they are not completed yet.
-Also, security test may be relevant depending on the future development of the application.
-Examples: Penetration testing, vulnerability scanning, and injection attacks.
-Existing exception handling may be optimized to handle the exception and correct the error when it occurs, as of now the whole process restarts.